AIR-Lan/AIR-Lab/_pages/openings.md

 ## Application Process

 If you’re interested in applying, please send an [email to Dr. Jianglin Lan](mailto:jianglin.lan@glasgow.ac.uk) with the subject line:
 _"Application PhD"_ (for PhD positions).
-Include a brief statement explaining your interest, along with your CV, which should detail your academic background, relevant experience, and key skills. **Note**: No cover letter or additional certificates are necessary.
+Include a brief statement explaining your interest, along with your CV, which should detail your academic background, relevant experience, and key skills.

 ## Opportunities for Postdocs and Fellows

-While we currently have specific PhD openings, we also welcome inquiries from potential postdoctoral researchers, especially those with independent fellowships. **We are open to supporting candidates for fellowships** through the [Leverhulme Trust](https://www.leverhulme.ac.uk) or [Marie Skłodowska-Curie Actions](https://marie-sklodowska-curie-actions.ec.europa.eu/).
+While we currently have specific PhD openings, we also welcome inquiries from potential postdoctoral researchers, especially those with independent fellowships.

 ## Master and Undergraduate Opportunities